-- An English language arts (ELA) diagnostic assessment must be given by September 30 of each year for students in kindergarten through Grade 3, starting in the 2012-13 school year.
+- An English language arts (ELA) diagnostic assessment must be given by September 30 of each year for students in kindergarten through Grade 3.

 - District boards of education must adopt board policies and procedures for annually assessing the reading skills of each student in grades K-3.
-These policies must specify that the diagnostic assessments for the Third-Grade Reading Guarantee be given by September 30 each year, beginning in the 2012-13 school year.
+These policies must specify that the diagnostic assessments for the Third-Grade Reading Guarantee be given by September 30 each year.

 - If the diagnostic assessment shows that the student is not on-track to be reading at grade level by the end of the year, schools must provide the parents, in writing: